pingcap/docs-cn/system-variables.md

 ### tidb_store_limit <span class="version-mark">New in v3.0.4 and v4.0</span>

-- Scope: SESSION | GLOBAL
+- Scope: INSTANCE | GLOBAL
 - Default value: 0
 - This variable is used to limit the maximum number of requests TiDB can send to TiKV at the same time.
 0 means no limit.